minhanhkhuat/minhanh.intern.focusbear/Kanban-Workflow.md

     - Blocked/ on hold: Tasks that have started but cannot proceed because of external dependencies
     - Ready for review/ QA: Tasks where development is finished, but they required peer review, automated testing or manual quality assurance
     - Done: completed tasks that meet the team's "definition of done" and are successfully devivered or deployed.

+    3.Task Movement and responsibility
+    How tasks move: Task move from left to right across the board.
+In a healthy Kanban system, this is driven by a pull systems that team members pull a new task from the top of the backlog only when they have the capacity to take on network, rather than having tasks pushed onto them
+    Who updates them: The individual assignee or owner of the task is primarily responsible for dragging the card to the next column as soon as its real-world status changes.
+However, automation ofter updates status automatically

+    4. Benefits of limiting work in progress
+     Limiting WIP means setting a hard ceiling on the number of tasks allowed in a column at one time.
+The benefits include:
+     - Reducing context switching: multitasking is a myth, switching between tasks wastes cognitive energy.
+Focusing on finishing one thing before starting another improves quality and speed
+     - Exposes Bottlenecks immediately: If your "ready for review" column has a WIP limit of 3, and a 4th item finishes, the team cannot start new work.
+They must pause and help review existing work to clear the queue.
+     - Improves lead time: It shortens the time it takes for a single task to go from start to finish, ensuring values is delivered to users faster

+Reflection:

+    1. Managing Priorities and avoiding overload Kanban forces a strict focus on top-order priorities because the backlog is ranked vertically that the most critical task is always at the very top.
+By enforcing strict WIP limits, team members are physically protected fro taking on too much work at once.
+I shifts the team's mindset from "how many things can I start?" to "How many things can I finish?"

+    2. Improving workflows with Kanban principles
+    - Visualised the invisible: map out every single step of your real-world process.
+If code reviews take a long time, don't hide them in "In progress", give them their own column.
+    - Focus on flow, not busyness: optimise how fast a card crosses the board.
+If cards stall in "blocked", schedule. brief daily check in to clear roadblocks
+    - Manage the work, not the people: Let the board tell the story of the project's health, removing micro-management out of the daily routi